ralphschindler/ralphschindler.dev/source/_articles/laravel-plus-nova-with-ulid-primary-keys.md

 }
 ```

-Now, our widget can consume this Trait:
+Now, our Widget model can consume this concern / trait:

 ```php
 <?php